suffolklibraries/sljekyll/coronavirus/index.md

 </ul>

-At this moment the other libraries are open, but there is a possibility some or all will close.
+- At this moment the other libraries are open, but there is a possibility some or all will close

-If you would like to borrow books please do this as soon as possible.
+- If you would like to borrow books please do this as soon as possible

-## Loans, renewals and charges
+## Renewals, reservations and charges

-All overdue charges incurred from 17 March onwards have been suspended.
+- All overdue charges incurred from 17 March onwards have been suspended

-To renew books due back before 17 March, [login to your account](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/LOGINB).
+- To renew books due back before 17 March, [login to your account](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/LOGINB)
+- Reservation collection dates extended in case libraries are closed or you’ve self-isolated

 ## Events & activities